How to try vegan

 Some people find making a weekly meal planner helpful, so they always know what they need to shop for and what they will be eating.

 Here are some ideas to get you started.
-You can sign up to our free vegan challenge for more meal plans.
+You can take part in our free vegan challenge for more meal plans.

 Breakfast